-When your business is “ISO 9001 Certified,” it means that your business has met the requirements in ISO 9001, which defines an ISO 9001 Quality Management System.
+When your business is “ISO 9001 Certified,” it means that your business has met the requirements of ISO 9001, which defines in the ISO 9001 Quality Management System.

-ISO 9001 evaluates whether your Quality Management System is appropriate and effective, while ensuring that you identify and implement improvements.
+ISO 9001 Certification evaluates whether your Quality Management System is appropriate and effective while ensuring that you identify and implement improvements.

 What is ISO 9001:2015?

 Looking to find the latest ISO 9001 requirements?
 Well, they have changed considerably since the last version of ISO 9001.
 Creating, implementing, and maintaining your Quality Management Systems (QMS) is an important documentary requirement for any company.
 It formalizes the procedures and policies that promote the quality of products and services that a company provides.

 One way to do this is to follow the ISO standard and gain ISO 9001:2015 certification.

 The international standard that is known as ISO 9001:2015 gives a list of requirements for a system that determines that a company is able to provide international quality products and services consistently.